Genealogy-valued Feller diffusion: Concepts and main results

 \subsection{Results 1: Genealogies and the \texorpdfstring{$\U$}{U}-valued Feller diffusion}

-The first group of results (Theorems~\ref{THM:MGP:WELL-POSED}-~\ref{TH.MARTU}) includes the martingale problem characterization of the process, the Feynman-Kac and conditional dualities, and the generalized branching property with the corresponding Cox cluster representation.
+The first group of results (Theorems~\ref{THM:MGP:WELL-POSED}-~\ref{TH.MARTU}) includes the martingale problem characterization of the $\U$-valued Feller diffusion and of its polar decomposition, the Feynman-Kac and conditional dualities, and the generalized branching property with the corresponding Cox cluster representation.
 Furthermore we study the entrance law, the excursion law and identify the $\U$-valued genealogy process of the population conditioned to survive up to the present time.